isoittech/mcp-web-search/README.md

 ## Limitations

-Since this tool uses web scraping of Google search results, there are some important limitations to be aware of:
+Since this tool uses web scraping of DuckDuckGo search results, there are some important limitations to be aware of:

 3. **Legal Considerations**:
    - This tool is intended for personal use
-   - Respect Google's terms of service
+   - Respect DuckDuckGo's terms of service and robots.txt

 ## Contributing